jw120/mal/jw_elixir/README.md

   Be careful with ^ and $ as they match start/end of line, not string endings.
 If you want to match the whole string use: \A and \z. [link]

+Should we use native types instead of :list, :string etc